Ad Noctum: Chapter 7

 Telford watched the dark border of the trees.

-Volker looked down at the device he held.
-Elegant blue symbols were arranged in a radial pattern around a central circle.
-He tapped the image that looked like a sine wave, hoping that it indicated electromagnetic radiation.
-He was rewarded with another radial menu, this one with green text and multicolored icons.
+Volker studied his device.
+Elegant blue symbols formed a radial pattern around a central circle.
+He tapped the image that looked like a sine wave, hoping it indicated electromagnetic radiation.
+A radial menu popped up, this one with green text and multicolored icons.

-He felt a surge of affection for the little gadget he held.
+Volker felt a surge of affection for the little gadget he held.
 The Ancient tricorder.
 The A-corder?

 Holy crap.

-So apparently Ancients were freaking awesome.
+So, apparently, Ancients were freaking awesome?

-“They weren’t refining naquadria here,” Telford said dismissively.
-“That would be so fucking stupid.
-The LA doesn’t have the tech to attempt anything that dangerous.”
+“No way were they refining naquadria here,” Telford said dismissively.
+“The LA doesn’t have the tech to attempt anything that dangerous.”

-He looked back at Rush, startled.
+He looked up at Rush, startled.

 Rush nodded, confirming the identity of the spectral trace.